Why We Loved Map It by Cathy Moore—and Why You’ll Love It Too

 One way or another, it’s been decided: your department needs some training.
-You do what you’d normally do: boot up Storyline, create some slides packed with great content, throw in a few assessment questions (how else will you know they actually learned something?), and send it out into the world… only to get crickets in response.
+You do what you’d normally do: boot up Storyline, create some slides packed with great content, throw in a few assessment questions (how else will you know they actually learned something?), and send it out into the world … only to hear crickets in response.

-Maybe you get some course completions, perhaps some learners even ace the assessment, but a few weeks later, it’s like nothing ever happened.
-You might wonder: Why did I ever spend so much time doing this?
-And so the learning and development existential crisis begins.
+Maybe you get some course completions—perhaps some learners even ace the assessment—but a few weeks later, it’s like nothing ever happened.
+You might wonder, Why did I spend so much time creating this training?
+And so the existential learning and development crisis begins.

 It happens.
-And while things were never that drastic for our team, we’d recently been looking for a little learning inspiration.
-After all, we’re always itching to take a step back and think more strategically about how we can help our clients.
-As we were looking for some resources to dig into, we found one name that kept popping up: Cathy Moore.
+And while things had never been that drastic for our team, years ago we started looking for a little learning inspiration.
+(After all, we’re always itching to take a step back and think more strategically about how we can help our clients.)
+As we looked for resources to dig into, one name kept popping up: Cathy Moore.

 Moore, a training designer and thought leader within the learning space, is known for creating the action mapping process, which provides a framework for analyzing learning problems and providing the right solutions to those problems.
-Map It by Cathy Moore summarizes that process, and based off what we read—including the stellar reviews we found online—we knew we’d found something worth looking into.
+Map It by Cathy Moore summarizes that process, and based on what we read—including stellar reviews—we knew we’d found a must read.
 Book club, anyone?

 Because our team believes in true cross-functionality—and continuous learning—we opened the club up to the whole company.
-In Map It, Cathy Moore is writing primarily for instructional designers, but we had everyone from designers to account managers sign up and take part, all looking to get inspired by her ideas.
+In Map It, Cathy Moore is writing primarily for instructional designers, but many of our team members (from designers to account managers) decided to join in, all looking to get inspired by her ideas.

-Over the course of a couple months, our team met every few weeks and engaged in some truly fruitful discussions.
-Here’s what learned, what we loved—and what we’re doing differently.
+Over the course of a couple months, our team met every few weeks and engaged in truly fruitful discussions.
+Here’s what we learned, what we loved—and what we’re doing differently as a result.

 What we learned from Map It by Cathy Moore

-We’re not about to give away all of the secrets in Map It by Cathy Moore—seriously, buy the book!—but we were left with some great takeaways.
-Ultimately, our two favorite concepts came down to two things: that learning isn’t always the best solution and that well-written scenarios can provide great opportunities for learning.
+We’re not about to give away all the secrets in Map It by Cathy Moore—seriously, buy the book!—but we left with some great takeaways.
+Ultimately, our favorite concepts came down to two things: learning isn’t always the best solution and well-written scenarios are powerful.

 Learning isn’t always the best solution

-And consider what’s affecting the learner: is it their environment, their motivation, or their knowledge that’s getting in the way of your goal?
-Asking these questions, you might find that learning should be part of the solution.
-On the other hand, you might find that it shouldn’t.
-That salesforce who’s responsible for selling the new product?
+For example, consider what’s affecting the learner: is it their environment, their motivation, or their knowledge that’s getting in the way of your goal?
+These questions might reveal that learning should be part of the solution.
+Or that it shouldn’t.
+That sales force responsible for selling the new product?
 Maybe they don’t need a 30-minute eLearning course.
-Maybe they could get by with some sales aids and a quick group huddle.
-The point is—figure out what the real problem is and find the right solution to that problem.
+Maybe they could get by with sales aids and a quick group huddle.
+The point is—figure out the real problem, then find the right solution to that problem.

 Related